 Vinyl by David Johnson, Leafcutter Studio

-This irresdescent vinyl installation of five of the 400 different species of bees native to California was based on drawings from bee specimens at UC Riverside’s Entomology Museum.
+This irrisdescent vinyl installation of five native California bee species was based on drawings from specimens at UC Riverside’s Entomology Museum.

 Comb Cycle, 2019